 You should also factor in the complete end-to-end experience for cross-tool use cases.
 Technology choices are traditionally made tool by tool.
 Any attempt to create a more holistic approach has resulted in full-stack, single vendor solutions that can frustrate the business.
 For example, a Microsoft-only full stack strategy (Office 365, Skype for Business and Yammer) is favourable to IT from an administration and support perspective, but involves compromises to the user experience.

 A more user-centric way to do this is to use agile user stories combined with use cases and consider them across tools.
 Instead of listing feature and function requirements, we leverage the power of user stories (describing the results and benefits of doing something) and combine them with the detail of a use case (more granular, describing how the systems will act together to create an experience).
 An example would be:

 Who operates at each layer?

 This model provides a way to organise vendors – to aid discovery and help decision-making.

 Due to the dynamic nature of this tech market – particularly at the outer levels – we expect frequent movements and additions to the Future Of Work technology space.
-To that end, we encourage you to add the vendors that you are evaluating to our reference tracker, which we are making public to anyone looking for a way to structure their Workplace Ecosystem decisions.
+We are keeping tabs of the vendors in our reference tracker, which we have made public to anyone looking for a way to structure their Digital Workplace Ecosystem decisions.

 >> You may also be interested to read our research report on The Barriers to Digital Transformation which includes our latest thinking on organisational structures and agile attributes.